suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

   * Enter the second operand via `Switches` and press any one of the `Operator buttons`.
   * System will calculate results for all of the modules.
 Shown output can be chosen via `Operator buttons`.
   * To initiate a new calculation press `Reset/New calculation` button.

+## Helper Script

+A phython 3 script, [binary16_verfiy.py](Sources/binary16_verfiy.py), added to help verfication.
+Script can be used to calculate operation results for binary16 format.
+Script asks sign, exponent and fraction seperately and displays sign, exponent and fraction of the result.

 ## Status